-One of Australia’s greatest ever cricket players and current Australian Cricket Coach, Justin Langer, will be going ‘all out’ in 2021, lending his public profile to WA’s Ear Science Institute Australia (ESIA) as its new Ambassador.
+One of Australia’s greatest ever cricket players and former Australian Cricket Coach, Justin Langer, will be going ‘all out’ in 2021, lending his public profile to WA’s Ear Science Institute Australia as its new Ambassador.

 Justin says, “Having taken on the role of Head Coach of the Australian Cricket Team in 2018 I have experienced different personal and professional challenges over the last few years.
 Some of those have included flare ups in existing hearing and ear related issues like tinnitus, vertigo and vestibular migraines.